KeenThera/SECSE/README.md

 Compared with other screening technologies, computational _de novo_ design has become a popular approach to overcome the limitation of current chemical libraries.
 Here, we reported a _de novo_ design platform named systemic evolutionary chemical space explorer (SECSE).
 The platform was conceptually inspired by fragment-based drug design, that miniaturized a “lego-building” process within the pocket of a certain target.
-The key of virtual hits generation was then turned into a computational search problem.
+The key to virtual hits generation was then turned into a computational search problem.
 To enhance search and optimization, human intelligence and deep learning were integrated.
 SECSE has the potential in finding novel and diverse small molecules that are attractive starting points for further validation.